greendinosaur/flask-aws-template/README.md

 The [Auth0](https://auth0.com/) website is used for authentication.
 I use the Python Authlib package to assist with the authentication.

-Google Analytics tracking is provided in all of the HTML pages.
+[Google Analytics tracking](https://marketingplatform.google.com/about/analytics/) is supported in all of the HTML pages.

 It is a fully [PWA compliant](https://web.dev/progressive-web-apps/) application so can be readily installed on Android and iOS devices.
 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) in the Chrome DevTools has been used to test the compliance of the application.